tmtsoftware/csw/docs/src/main/services/config.md

 # Configuration Service

-Configuration Service provides a centralized persistent store for any configuration file used in the TMT Software System.
+The Configuration Service provides a centralized persistent store for any configuration file used in the TMT Software System.
 All versions of configuration files are retained, providing a historical record of each configuration file.

 Note that in order to use the APIs described here, the [Location Service](../services/location.html)